grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 By default a 200 OK response is rendered for each service operation.
 But it is possible to disable this and explicitly define your service's responses, using the `disable_default_responses` option.
 Allowed values are: `true`, `false`.

+**Note**: This does not alter the behavior of the gateway itself and should be coupled with a `ForwardResponseWriter` when altering status codes, see [Controlling HTTP Response Codes](https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/customizing_your_gateway/#controlling-http-response-status-codes).

 For example, if you are using `buf`:

 ```yaml